Our People

 Secretary - British Columbia

+As Senior Manager, Education at the Vancouver Aquarium, Danika’s work expands the reach and engagement of youth in environmental literacy, stewardship, and career pathways supporting VAQ’s mission to conserve aquatic life through rescue, research, conservation and education.
 Her experience teaching high school sciences makes her a keen collaborator with students and teachers about how to inspire learners of all ages to solve environmental challenges.
 Her work includes helping to launch and implement Project Learning Tree’s Forest Literacy Framework for both US and Canadian audiences.
-Danika earned a Master of Educational Technology, B.Ed., and B.Sc. from the University of British Columbia.

 Emma Ausford (she/her)